Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Conclusion

 \section{Conclusion}

 In the last few years, Code LLMs have rapidly made their way into more and more programming tools.
-However, the quality and reliability of Code LLMs is highly language-dependent: they can be remarkable on high-resource programming languages, but are far less impressive at working with low-resource languages.
-It is possible that in the near future, a large number of programmers will expect LLM-based technology to work, just as many programmers today expect syntax highlighting, continuous analysis, or type-based completion in their programming environments.
+However, the quality and reliability of Code LLMs is highly language-dependent: they can be remarkable on high-resource programming languages, but are far less impressive at working with low-resource languages~\citep{cassano:multipl-e}.
+It is possible that in the near future, a large number of programmers will expect LLM-based technology to just work, just as many programmers today expect syntax highlighting, continuous analysis, or type-based completion in their programming environments.
 We hope that \system{}---a methodology for generating large-scale, high-quality fine-tuning datasets in low-resource languages---will help low-resource languages compete in a world where many developer tools rely on Code LLMs.

 The \system{} fine-tuning data (and code) are also open: they are constructed from the StarCoder training data (The Stack) and augmented by StarCoder itself.
 We deliberately do not use a more capable proprietary model to fine-tune an open model.
 This allows us to demonstrate that fine-tuning on \system{} data is more effective and efficient than training longer on existing data.
-We evaluate \system{} in several other ways, including a new adversarial benchmark and a qualitative evaluation of coding style.
-When compared to open models that are not fine-tuned on proprietary data, \system{} achieves state-of-the-art results for \alllangs{}.
+We evaluate \system{} in several other ways, including a new benchmark that exercises in-context learning and a qualitative evaluation of coding style.
+When compared to other fine-tunes of the same base model, \system{} achieves state-of-the-art results for \alllangs{}.